cptanalatriste/isula/README.md

 How to use this code
 --------------------
-The code uploaded to this GitHub Repository corresponds to a Java Project developed on the Eclipse IDE.
-You should be able to import it as an existing project to your current workspace.
+The code uploaded to this GitHub Repository corresponds to a Maven Java Project.
+You should be able to import it as an existing project to your current IDE.

-Once the Isula Project is imported to your Eclipse Workspace, you can use it as a dependency on your personal Ant Colony Optimization project.
+Once the Isula Project is imported to your workspace, you can use it as a dependency on your personal Ant Colony Optimization project.
 Or if you prefer, you can generate a JAR file of the framework if it is more convenient for you.

 Questions, issues or support?
 ----------------------------